lucianhu/rnaseq/docs/output_UKHD.md

   - `*_fastqc.html`: FastQC report containing quality metrics.
   - `*_fastqc.zip`: Zip archive containing the FastQC report, tab-delimited data file and plot images.

+</details>

 > **NB:** The FastQC plots in this directory are generated relative to the raw, input reads.
 They may contain adapter sequence and regions of low quality.
 To see how your reads look after adapter and quality trimming please refer to the FastQC reports in the `trimgalore/fastqc/` directory.

-</details>

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
-It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
-For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 ![MultiQC - FastQC sequence counts plot](images/mqc_fastqc_counts.png)